 Invitation Token

-This token represents an invitation for a user to join a subscribable action, such as a conversation (CONV).
+This token represents an invitation for a user to join a subscribable action.
+The subject (sub) is usually a conversation (CONV) action_id, but it may also be a community identity reference (@<id_tag>) for a community-membership invitation.
 Invitations enable controlled access to closed groups.

-The invitation token must contain a subject (sub) field referencing the subscribable action and an audience (aud) field specifying the invited user.
+The invitation token must contain a subject (sub) field referencing the target and an audience (aud) field specifying the invited user.
 For other constraints see the Action Tokens.

 Content-Addressing